Getting paid on time

 For prompt payment of your invoice, check the information on your invoice is correct against the purchase order.
 A valid invoice must include the following information:

-- the correct 10 digit purchase order number
+- type the correct 10 digit purchase order number (handwritten purchase order numbers are not readable)

 - the invoice address as per the purchase order